19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 15 of 2016 wef 20/07/2016]

+(d) the Comptroller may authorise —

+(i) an officer of the Monetary Authority of Singapore; or

+(ii) an accountant,

-(d) the Comptroller may authorise any person (including an officer of the Monetary Authority of Singapore) under section 4(1) to perform or assist in the performance of a duty of the Comptroller under section 65, 65A or 65B; and
+under section 4(1) to perform or assist in the performance of a duty of the Comptroller under section 65, 65A or 65B; and

-[Act 2 of 2016 wef 11/04/2016]

-[Act 15 of 2016 wef 20/07/2016]
+[Act 34 of 2016 wef 29/12/2016]

 (e) section 65E has effect in relation to a notice issued under section 65B for a purpose mentioned in subsection (1).